saritasingh581/wine-food-pairing-Insights/README.md

 - Cleaned_Dataset.csv → Preprocessed dataset used in Power BI

-📽️ Dashboard Demo

-🎬 Watch Dashboard Demo (MP4)

-🖼️ Dashboard Preview

-Below is a snapshot of the final Power BI dashboard:

 🧠 Key Insights

 Red wines show higher pairing quality with cheese and meat dishes.